 Marshall (12-3 Overall, 5-2 Southern Conference) got their revenge in the 1992 I-AA title game by defeating Youngstown State (11-3-1 Overall as I-AA Independent) 31-28.
 It was Marshall’s first I-AA/FCS championship.

 There was one conference change for the 1992 season, but in the background only.
 The Gateway Football Conference merged with the Missouri Valley Conference but kept the Gateway name.
 The Gateway Football Conference eventually became the Missouri Valley Football Conference in 2008.

 Two teams left I-AA to jump up to I-A: Arkansas State became an independent at the I-A level (previously an independent at I-AA) and Nevada left the Big Sky for the Big West.

 Nicholls moved from an independent to the Southland Conference while Tennessee-Martin moved from I-AA independent status into the Ohio Valley Conference.

-Wikipedia is missing Georgia Southern for the 1992 season, but both the NCAA and school has them in their handbook.
-The Eagles were still a I-AA independent for one final season before joining the Southern Conference in 1993.
+Wikipedia is missing Georgia Southern for the 1992 season, but both the NCAA and school have them in their handbook.
+The Eagles were still an I-AA independent for one final season before joining the Southern Conference in 1993.